echoeoe/scribbler/README.md

 # scribbler

-Draw directly on the website and save an image.
+Draw directly on the website and save the image.
 https://echoeoe.github.io/scribbler/